chung-leong/react-seq/examples/transition/README.md

       } else ...
 ```

-There's a try-catch block in this clause, as [`ScreenCharlie`](./src/ScreenCharlie.js) will throw when the
+There's a try-catch block in this clause, as [`ScreenCharlie`](./src/ScreenCharlie.js) will throw when a
-number give to it is divisible by three:
+number divisible by three is given to it:

 ```js
 export function ScreenCharlie({ count, onNext }) {